pmainguet/udemy-courses/Udemy Advanced CSS/README.md

   * use clearfix hack on parent element (row in this case) throught the use of a mixin
   * you can use [class^="col-"] selector to apply general style
 * If additional padding or animation needed, use child element inside .col element

+### USE SEMANTIC CLASSES INSTEAD OF col-\* CLASSES

+* It can be interested to only use semantic classes (that describe the content of the block) instead of functional classes such as col-\*
+* In this case the best way is to implement col-\* as mixin and include them in the semantic class

+          @mixin col-1 {
+            ...
+            @media only screen and (min-width: ...){
+              ...
+            }
+          }

+          footer{
+             @include col-1
+          }

+* @extends SASS directive could be used but apparently as its own problems (see https://www.sitepoint.com/avoid-sass-extend/)

 ## IMPLEMENT RESPONSIVE DESIGN